-The internal reference is controlled by the MUX1 register; by default, the internal reference is off after power up (see the ADS1147 and ADS1148 Detailed Register Definitions section for more details).
+The internal reference is controlled by the MUX1 register; by default, the internal reference is off after power up (see the Detailed Register Definitions section for more details).
 Therefore, the internal reference must first be turned on and then connected through the internal reference multiplexer.
-Because the internal reference is used to generate the current reference for the excitation current sources, it must be turned on before the excitation currents become available.
+The internal reference is used to generate the current reference for the excitation current sources and hence must be turned on before the excitation currents become available.

-9.3.8 Excitation Current Sources
+8.3.8 Excitation Current Sources

-The ADS1147 and ADS1148 provide two matched excitation current sources (IDACs) for RTD applications.
+The ADS1148-Q1 provides two matched excitation current sources (IDACs) for RTD applications.
 For three-wire RTD applications, the matched current sources can be used to cancel the errors caused by sensor lead resistance.
 The output current of the IDACs can be programmed to 50 μ A, 100 μ A, 250 μ A, 500 μ A, 750 μ A, 1000 μ A, or 1500 μ A.

-The two matched current sources can be connected to dedicated current output pins IEXC1 and IEXC2 (ADS1148 only), or to any analog input pin (ADS1147 and ADS1148); see the ADS1147 and ADS1148 Detailed Register Definitions section for more information.
+The two matched current sources can be connected to the dedicated current output pins, IEXC1 and IEXC2; see the Detailed Register Definitions section for more information.
 Both current sources can be connected to the same pin.
 The internal reference must be turned on and the proper amount of capacitance applied to VREFOUT when using the excitation current sources.

-9.3.9 Sensor Detection
+8.3.9 Sensor Detection

-To help detect a possible sensor malfunction, the device provides selectable current sources (0.5 μ A, 2 μ A, or 10 μ A) to act as burn-out current sources.
-When enabled, one current source sources current to the selected positive analog input (AIN_P) while the other current source sinks current from the selected negative analog input (AIN_N).
+To help detect a possible sensor malfunction, the device provides selectable current sources (0.5 μ A, 2 μ A, or 10 μ A) to function as burn-out current sources.
+When enabled, one current source sources current to the selected positive analog input (AIN_P) and the other current source sinks current from the selected negative analog input (AIN_N).

 In case of an open circuit in the sensor, these burn-out current sources pull the positive input towards AVDD and the negative input towards AVSS, resulting in a full-scale reading.
-A full-scale reading may also indicate that the sensor is overloaded or that the reference voltage is absent.
-A near-zero reading may indicate a shorted sensor.
+A full-scale reading can also indicate that the sensor is overloaded or that the reference voltage is absent.
+A near-zero reading can indicate a shorted sensor.
 The absolute value of the burn-out current sources typically varies by ±10% and the internal multiplexer adds a small series resistance.
 Therefore, distinguishing a shorted sensor condition from a normal reading can be difficult, especially if an RC filter is used at the inputs.
 In other words, even if the sensor is shorted, the voltage drop across the external filter resistance and the residual resistance of the multiplexer causes the output to read a value higher than zero.

-The ADC readings of a functional sensor may be corrupted when the burn-out current sources are enabled.
-TI recommends disabling the burn-out current sources when performing the precision measurement, and only enabling them to test for sensor fault conditions.
+The ADC readings of a functional sensor can be corrupted when the burn-out current sources are enabled.
+The burn-out current sources are recommended to be disabled when performing a precision measurement, and are recommended to be enabled only to test for sensor fault conditions.

-9.3.10 Bias Voltage Generation
+8.3.10 Bias Voltage Generation

 A selectable bias voltage is provided for use with unbiased thermocouples.
 The bias voltage is (AVDD + AVSS) / 2 and can be applied to any analog input channel through the internal input multiplexer.
-Table 8 lists the bias voltage turnon times for different sensor capacitances.
+Table 8 lists the bias voltage turn-on times for different sensor capacitances.

-The internal bias voltage generator, when selected on multiple channels, causes them to be internally shorted.
-Because of this, take care to limit the amount of current that may flow through the device.
-TI recommends that under no circumstances must more than 5 mA be allowed to flow through this path.
-This applies when the device is in operation and when it is powered down.
+The internal bias voltage generator, when selected on multiple channels, causes the channels to be internally shorted.
+As a result, take care to limit the amount of current that can flow through the device.
+No more than 5 mA must be allowed to flow through this path, even if the device is in operation or powered down.